FAC29A/Marika_Portfolio/learnings/http.md

 When the user wants to gather the current weather details for a specific location, we employ the `fetch` method to communicate with weather service providers.
 The `fetch` method allows our application to make asynchronous HTTP requests, meaning that while our application awaits data from the server, it remains responsive to user interactions.
 Once a request is sent, the server processes it and sends back an appropriate response, often in JSON format, which we then interpret and present to the user.

 ## 5. Configure the options argument of the fetch method to make GET and POST requests

-For making these requests, I've designed the `fetch` configurations depending on the nature and requirements of the API.
 When fetching images from Unsplash based on the user's city input or Mars, we perform a GET request.
 The Unsplash API requires an authorization header for authentication.
 To cater to this, I configure the `fetch` method with an options argument that includes the necessary headers.
 These headers contain our access key which authenticates our application with the Unsplash service.

 Similarly, for fetching weather data based on a given city and date, we perform a GET request.
 This request is formulated by constructing the URL using query parameters, which includes the API key, the city's name, and the date.